MikuSnow/BetonQuest./Conditions-List.md

 **Desc**: This event is met only when player has defined item in his inventory.

-**Instruction**: There can be 6 attributes besides “--inverted”: “type:” is required, types can be found in a link from Block objective. “data:” is data value, e.g. for different wood types.
-Default (if omitted) is 0. “amount:” is amount of items the player must have (default is 1), “name:” is the display name of an item (not required), “lore:” is this purple text in item’s tooltip (also not required).
-The lines must be separated by a semicolon, and all spaces converted to “_”.
-Last attribute “enchants:” is a list of enchantments separated by commas, with their level (required) after a colon.
+**Instruction**: There can be 6 attributes besides `--inverted`: `type:` is required, types can be found in a link from Block objective. `data:` is data value, e.g. for different wood types.
+Default (if omitted) is 0. `amount:` is amount of items the player must have (default is 1), `name:` is the display name of an item (not required), `lore:` is this purple text in item’s tooltip (also not required).
+The lines must be separated by a semicolon, and all spaces converted to `_`.
+Last attribute `enchants:` is a list of enchantments separated by commas, with their level (required) after a colon.

-**Example**: item type:DIAMOND_SWORD data:0 amount:1 enchants:DAMAGE_ALL:3,KNOCKBACK:1 name:Slasher lore:Made_of;pure_concrete;mixed_with_love --inverted
+**Example**: `item type:DIAMOND_SWORD data:0 amount:1 enchants:DAMAGE_ALL:3,KNOCKBACK:1 name:Slasher lore:Made_of;pure_concrete;mixed_with_love --inverted`

 Item in Hand
 ----------------